 I watched about 500 different homeless people get processed over my 6 months there.
 I’m not sure how many had prior service with our military, but I remember only 1 who had mental illness to the point where someone should have had someone else taking care of him.

 Most of them were guys who’d done 5-10+ years in prison and their friends/family moved on.
-Since they’re convicted felons, the criminal justice system makes it was impossible for them to get work.
+Since they’re convicted felons, the criminal justice system makes it virtually impossible for them to get work.
 They had simply run out of options to make money and did not have a support system.

 This is a difficult situation for people to imagine who have never been incarcerated or had someone close to them do time.
 While there are resources in prison to better yourself, imagine how difficult it can be to do that in an environment with other criminals.
 Sure, there are the exceptions who make it out but for the most part, what happens is exactly what you’d expect.